Hexham: Notable buildings

+The abbey stands at the west end of the market place, which is home to the Shambles, a covered market built by Sir Walter Blackett in 1766; it is a Grade II* listed building.
 At the east end of the market place stands the Moot Hall, originally commissioned as a gatehouse that was part of the defences of the town.
 The Moot Hall, which is considered one of the best examples of a medieval courthouse in the north of England, is a Grade I listed building.
 The Old Gaol, behind the Moot Hall on Hallgates, was one of the first purpose-built jails in England.
 It was built between 1330 and 1333 and is a Grade I listed building.

-The Leazes on Shaws Lane is a Grade II listed mansion built in 1853 by John Dobson for William Kinsopp.